-Multiple Choice:
+SECTION 1 - Multiple Choice:

 Multiple choice exams are the most common format of testing used today.
 This type of question is used to determine if you are able to identify the "right" or "best" answer out of a list of choices based on your knowledge of the subject.
 These types of questions are typically short and are meant to focus on a single idea or step in a broad range of topics.
 Even though two or more of the answer options will appear plausible there will be a clear "best" answer which does not require explanation.
+This multiple choice format may also include the simpler format of "true or false" questions.